25prabhu10/notes/docs/Languages/JavaScript/TypeScript/TypeScript.md

 It is similar to the concept of 'subtypes' and 'supertypes' in set theory

-Narrowing in TypeScript lets us take a wider type and make it narrower using runtime code.
+Narrowing in TypeScript lets us take a wider type and make it narrower using runtime code

 Narrowing with `typeof`, `instanceof`, and `in`: